AustinMcCumber/ChessGameAnalysis/README.md

 ![PCTWIN](https://user-images.githubusercontent.com/98286027/221739170-fb448b24-1a7a-43b3-ab27-a34d72494e55.png)

 In the games analyzed, we can see that when White moves the queen first, they have a Win/Loss/Draw percentage split of 51/44.1/4.8.
-This seems to be a very large differential, and itt appears that White may have a small advantage.
+This seems to be a very large differential between wins and losses, and it appears that White may have a small advantage.
 However, the same does not appear to be true for black, as the W/L split is nearly identical.

 To further investigate the results, a Chi-Squared test of significance was conducted as well.
 At the alpha = .01 significance level, we find a
-Chi-Squared value of 9.3511 and p-value = .00932, indicating that there is sufficent evidence to conclude that an association between which queen moves first and the outcome of the game exists.
+Chi-Squared value of 9.3511 and p-value = .00932, indicating that there is sufficent evidence to conclude that there is an association between which queen moves first and the outcome of the game.

 However, because the sample size is large, it would be beneficial to also calculate Cramer's V statistic.
-This is based on the calculated Chi-Squared, but scaled based on sample size.
+This is based on the calculated Chi-Squared, but adjusted based on sample size.
 In our case, Cramer's V = .03371.
 Cramer's V is scaled so that values range from 0 to 1, with higher values indicating a stronger effect.
 Interestingly, we find a very week association between the variables now.
-Based on the bar plot, I believe the lack of diffeence in W/L percentage when black moves the queen first is causing the statistical effect to appear lessened.
+Based on the bar plot, I believe the lack of diffeence in W/L percentage when black moves the queen first is causing the statistical effect to appear weaker.

 ### Chess Specific Commentary

-This project was inspired by two things: the conventional wisdom and teachings that the queen should be held in reserve in the opening, and a very strange article I read about the "Matrix Chess" system created by Bernard Parham, who was known to play the Wayward Queen opening in blitz games.
+This project was inspired by two things: the conventional wisdom and teachings that the queen should be held in reserve in the opening, and a very strange article I read about the "Matrix Chess" system created by Bernard Parham, who was known to develop his queen early (Wayward Queen opening) in blitz games.

 In my personal experience, I found that as a complete beginner I frequently lost to early queen attacks.
-As I advanced in chess (slightly!)
-I became better at defending against these attacks and taking advantage of the position, but still did make mistakes in shorter time controls.
+As I advanced in chess, I became better at defending against these attacks and taking advantage of the position, but I still made mistakes in shorter time controls.
 However, I was intrigued after reading about Matrix Chess.
 See the article [here](https://www.thechessdrum.net/talkingdrum/TheMatrix/index.html).

 To be clear, the Matrix Chess system is extremely unconventional and I do not advise attempting to learn it.
 However, its creator Bernard Parham notes that after observing thousands of amateur games, he noticed that the players that attacked with the queen early nearly always won.
 I hypothesize that this is likely due to the increase in